Professional qualifications, accreditations and memberships:

 • Independent Doctors Federation

-Dr Mikhail graduated from the Royal Free Hospital School of Medicine, University of London, with a Bachelor of Science in 1991, and continued her studies there to gain a Bachelor of Medicine, Bachelor of Surgery in 1994.
-She furthered her training in her chosen field of psychiatry with membership of the Royal College of Psychiatrists in 1999, followed by Fellowship in 2011, and a Diploma in Criminology from the University of London in 2005.
+She qualified from Royal Free Medical School, University of London in 1994 with a Bachelor of Medicine and Bachelor of Surgery degree.
+She furthered her training in her chosen field of psychiatry with membership of the Royal College of Psychiatrists in 1999, followed by an award of the Fellowship of the Royal College of Psychiatrists in 2011.
+Additionally, she gained a BSc in Immunopathology at medical school in 1991 and a Diploma in Criminology in 2005 from the University of London.

 Dr Mikhail’s clinical interests include anxiety, depression, bipolar disorder, stress-related disorders, personality disorders and psychotic illnesses such as schizophrenia and delusional disorder, in adults over 18 years of age.